Latest News

 It is possible that traders are not overestimating the Fed’s willingness to reduce rates this time.
 They could be on the right track with their bets that 125 bps will be eased by the end next year.

 You like this column?
-Check out Open Interest, your new essential source for global commentary on financial markets.
+Open Interest (ROI) is your new essential source of global financial commentary.
 ROI provides data-driven, thought-provoking analysis.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.

 (source: Reuters)